WHAT IS DEPRESSION?

 Depression is also fairly common – approximately one in five adults in Australia will experience some form of depression at some time throughout their lives.
 It can be tough to go through, but understanding more about it is often the first step to recovery.

 Depression doesn’t have to be forever.
 In fact, it can be successfully overcome through the use of talking therapy or prescribed medication (it’s most effectively managed with a combination of both.)

 Depression requires a treatment approach that is tailored to the individual , and usually that means teaming up with a mental health practitioner for guidance and support.
 You don’t have to go it alone – in fact, it’s better if you don’t.

-- Discuss your symptoms and support options with a doctor.
-Aussie residents are eligible for the Mental Health Care Plan, which can save you a good chunk of money off sessions with a registered psychologist.
+- See (or encourage someone to see) a GP to discuss symptoms and support options.
+(Aussie residents are also eligible for the Mental Health Care Plan, which can save you a good chunk of money off sessions with a registered psychologist).